ryankirkman/chrome_extension_ai_code_explainer/README.md

 2. Set your [OpenAI API key](https://platform.openai.com/account/api-keys) in the extensions options.
 The other default settings should work.

 # Bugs
-Only use the right click menu -> "Explain Code".
+- Only use the right click menu -> "Explain Code".
 You can still click the extension icon, but it doesn't work as you expect.
 This is probably easy to fix.
+- Probably lots of others